 Troilus's management, including the Chief Executive Officer and the Chief Financial Officer, does not expect that its internal controls over financial reporting and disclosure controls and procedures will prevent or detect all errors and frauds.
-A cost-effective system of internal controls, no matter how well
+A cost-effective system of internal controls, no matter how well conceived or operated, can provide only reasonable, not absolute, assurance that the objectives of the internal controls over financial reporting are achieved.

 The Company's management, with the participation of its Chief Executive Officer and Chief Financial Officer, have certified that disclosure controls and internal controls over financial reporting have been designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-There was no change in the Company's internal controls over financial reporting that occurred during the year ended July 31, 2023 that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
-The audit committee of the Company has reviewed this MD&A and the audited annual consolidated financial statements for the year ended July 31, 2023, and the Company's board of directors approved these documents before their release.
+There was no change in the Company's internal controls over financial reporting that occurred during the three months ended October 31, 2023 that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial statements for the three months ended October 31, 2023 that has materially affected, or is reasonably likely to materially affect, the Company's internal controls over financial reporting.
+The audit committee of the Company has reviewed this MD&A and the audited annual consolidated financial statements for the three months ended October 31, 2023, and the Company's board of directors approved these documents before their release.